1. Introduction

 The flexible framework assessment tool is used to assess the current level of performance and the actions required to embed good procurement practice to realise intended sustainable outcomes.

-Utilise eLearning related to sustainable procurement developed for the public sector in Scotland.
+eLearning is undertaken related to sustainable procurement developed for the public sector in Scotland.

 The Corporate Procurement Unit continuously consider whether to buy, what to buy, how to buy and how much to buy as per SPPN 3/2022 Public procurement - taking account of climate and circular economy considerations